 By default, the notices relevant to the linked user are listed on the Notices page.
 You can replace the default CitizenCommunicationsStrategy implementation with your own custom implementation.

 Chapter 8.
-Customizing IBM Cúram Universal Access
+Customizing the Universal Access Responsive Web Application

 Use this information to customize Universal Access for your organization.